-The business major offers students the opportunity to focus their studies on either business management or sustainable entrepreneurship.
-Both emphases share a common core of courses that provide students with a foundational understanding of economics, finance, management, marketing, and social responsibility.
+The business major offers students the opportunity to pursue two different areas of concentration within business administration.
+Both tracts share core courses that provide you with a foundational understanding of economics, finance, marketing, strategic planning, and social responsibility to prepare you for a successful career.
+Elective course work also gives opportunity to complement the major with studies such as graphic or web design and community development.